 The natural starting point for introducing our framework is Mundici's extension of de Finetti's criterion to many-valued events.
-In [24] probability over many-valued events is given an operational interpretation which is entirely analogous to that given by de Finetti for binary (or crisp) events, recalled in Section above.
+In [31] probability over many-valued events is given an operational interpretation which is entirely analogous to that given by de Finetti for binary (or crisp) events, recalled in Section 1.1 above.
 The crucial difference is that, in the many-valued extension, the truth value $v(\phi)$ of an event need not necessarily be either 0 or 1, but it may be an intermediate value.
-As a consequence, events fail to be boolean here.
-Algebraically they are elements of an MV-algebra, or equivalently, they are equivalence classes of formulas of Łukasiewicz logic L modulo provable equivalence in a theory over L. 12.
+As a consequence, events are now represented as elements of an MV-algebra, or equivalently, they are equivalence classes of formulas of Łukasiewicz logic Ł modulo provable equivalence in a theory over L.8

 Thus the operational interpretation of probability over MV-events is essentially the same as in the classical case, and so is the condition of coherence which still reads as avoiding sure loss for the bookmaker (see below for a precise formulation).
 To close the circle then, we need an analogue of a probability distribution for many-valued events.
-It turns out that the appropriate notion is the concept of a state on an MV-algebra (cf the next section for notions about MV-algebras).
+It turns out that the appropriate notion is the concept of a state on an MV-algebra (see the next Section for all the relevant definitions).